 Step four: modifying the bash profile

-- Add the following three lines to the end of the file:
+- View the creating and editing a file via SSH article for instructions on how to edit your existing .bash_profile.
+Add the following three lines to the end of the file:

 PATH=$PATH:$HOME/ZendFramework-1.12.15 export PATH alias zf=$HOME/ZendFramework-1.12.15/bin/zf.sh